 Below you can find a list of the best restaurants where you can taste the typical dishes of Lake Garda.

-The chef can imagine original combinations, among the tasting we have: “Yesterday” (the classics of the house, in the 5-course menu); “Today,” discovering the new, including cod in oil with bay leaf and miso, a spaghetti with butter and sage and a “risi e bisi” with Lake Garda pesto; “Classic”, with five courses; “Andrea & Marco”, where there are six courses; “Welcome back home”, which unfolds in eight courses including some famous dishes such as the toast of prawn and cedar of Garda.
+The chef can imagine original combinations among the tasting we have: “Yesterday” (the classics of the house, in the 5-course menu); “Today,” discovering the new, including cod in oil with bay leaf and miso, a spaghetti with butter and sage and a “risi e bisi” with Lake Garda pesto; “Classic”, with five courses; “Andrea & Marco”, where there are six courses; “Welcome back home,” which unfolds in eight courses including some famous dishes such as the toast of prawn and cedar of Garda.

 Il Fagiano del Grand Hotel Fasano

 Giuliana Germiniasi and her young daughter Francesca Tassi form one of the best-known couples in local restaurants.
 They do an excellent job, taking advantage of a unique setting: refined inside, with a huge outdoor terrace overlooking the entire lower Garda area.
 Michelin star since 1999, it boasts a large cellar, with a wide selection of spirits.

 Senso Lake Garda

-The new gourmet restaurant of chef Alfio Ghezzi is located inside the very recent five-star hotel Eala.
-Enchanting location and menu designed specially to pay homage to Lake Garda as per the title of the tasting menu: asparagus, sesame, and sardine powder; lettuce, peas, and licorice tench broth; carpione of radishes.
+The new gourmet restaurant of Chef Alfio Ghezzi is located inside the recent five-star hotel Eala.
+The enchanting location and menu were designed specially to pay homage to Lake Garda as per the title of the tasting menu: asparagus, sesame, and sardine powder; lettuce, peas, and licorice tench broth; carpione of radishes.

 Senso is the evening restaurant, where the taste experience and thoughts of the chef emerge more immediately.
 The philosophy interpreted by the menu is Italian style, simplicity, and taste.
 The menu is based on a single-tasting proposal called “La Cucina del Senso” with the possibility of taking a shorter route called “Anthology”, choosing four courses.

 Regio Patio – Regina Adelaide Hotel